ha7ilm/openwebrx/README.md

 ## Setup

-OpenWebRX currently requires a Linux machine to run.
+OpenWebRX currently requires Linux and python 2.7 to run.

 First you will need to install the dependencies: